tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 treatment (scheduling and drop policy) are classified and marked with the respective Class Selector (CS) Codepoint (or the Traffic Class (TC) field for MPLS packets {{?RFC5462}}) at the DS domain ingress nodes.
-Such packets are said to belong to a Behavior Aggregates (BA) that has a common set of behavioral characteristics or a common set of delivery requirements.
+Such packets are said to belong to a Behavior Aggregate (BA) that has a common set of behavioral characteristics or a common set of delivery requirements.
 At transit nodes, the CS is inspected to determine the specific forwarding treatment to be applied before the packet is forwarded.
 A similar approach is adopted in this